Fractional CRO & GTM Strategy

 What I almost always find underneath the tension is not a strategy problem.
 It's a communication and infrastructure problem.
 No shared process.
 No written handoffs.
 No agreed-upon definitions of who owns what.
 Just people who are smart and well-intentioned operating in a system that was never built to scale what they're trying to scale.

 I don't hand off a deck and disappear.
 I stay in the room until your team understands the how and the why well enough to run without me.
-That's the whole point.
+This isn't consulting in the traditional sense.
+The goal is a team that thinks and operates differently on the other side of the engagement, not one that is dependent on me to keep going.

 Outside the work